mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

    Figure 5.?: Topic window

 To record videos of your RViz visualization, we use the free software Recordmydesktop.
-If you want the RVIz camera not to move during the simulation, select a ``Target Frame`` which doesn't belong to the UAV in the right window.
+If you want the RVIz camera not to move during the simulation, select a ``Target Frame`` which does not belong to the UAV in the right window.

 .. figure:: _static/Views.png
    :width: 400